From 1 November 2016 South Australians will continue to have access to interstate Ambulance Cover with the launch of a new tiered scheme.

 General enquiries.
 Email HealthSAASAmbulanceCover@sa.gov.au or call our Customer Service Centre on 1300 13 62 72.

 Mail.
-Download the application form and mail this to us with your credit card details, money order or cheque.
+Download the application form and mail this to us with your credit card details, money or or cheque.
 Applications must be sent to:

 Ambulance Cover Terms & Conditions